-ESL 60 Grammar/Writing 2
+ESL 60 Grammar/Writing 2 90 hours lecture; 90 hours total

 Recommended Preparation: ESL 50, ESL 54, ESL 64 (concurrent enrollment) with a minimum grade of C

 This course is the grammar and writing component of Level 2 of the ESL program.
 Students will build on basic grammar and writing skills of Level 1, learning to write simple narrative, descriptive, and expository paragraphs and short compositions, using present, past, and future tenses, and simple, compound, and complex sentences.
 They will learn to revise and edit their writing.